yajingwcomm/yajingwcomm.github.io/_teaching/2025-bsc-css-ta.md

 - Provide academic guidance on key theoretical frameworks and methodological approaches in computational social science
 - Facilitate the development of group research projects through structured mentorship
-- Deliver constructive feedback on students' assignments and presentations
+- Graded and gave constructive feedback on students’ assignments and projects
 - Give workshops on academic writing, research design, and other essential scholarly skills